0x444454/look_ma_no_vic/README.md

 FPGA has volatile memory, so your code won't survive a reboot.

 - Power the C64U off (you may have to keep the power button pressed down for a few seconds).
 - __Disconnect the JTAG interface__ (or just its USB cable, so the FT232H is powered off).
 If JTAG interface is still enabled, then the C64U will not reprogram the FPGA when powered on, it will not even turn on any LED, and may appear "bricked".
-Do not panic, take a deep breath and DISCONNECT THE JTAG interface. ;-)
+Do not panic, take a deep breath, DISCONNECT THE JTAG interface, and power-cycle the machine. ;-)
-- Power-cycle the C64U on again.
+- Power the C64U on.
 - Your C64U should now work as usual.

 # HOW TO RECOVER IN CASE OF PROBLEMS